-Note: There are affiliate links scattered throughout this article, and if you click through and make any kind of purchase, I will receive a small commission at no extra cost to you.
-Thank you for helping keep the Healing Harvest Blog going--Heidi
+FTC Disclosure: There are affiliate links scattered throughout this article, and if you click through and make any kind of purchase, I may earn a small commission at no extra cost to you.

 Seven Ways it Pays to Be Frugal on Your Homestead

 When you can spend money on whatever you want at any time, the value of those items drops incredibly.
 How do I know this?
 Experiences.
 Lots of them.

 I've experienced different financial situations throughout my decades of living that range from being broke all the time, to being strongly middle class, to being quite wealthy, and now back to middle class.
 And I can tell you: When you are purposely watching what you spend your money on, you learn to value the things you choose to buy SO much more.

 Here's an example:

 Back when I was a "city" girl and married to a wealthy man, I LOVED Brighton purses.
 And because I could, I bought at least two a year.
 Now, some might say these aren't that expensive (depending on your financial situation), but for my own personal price point, both then and now, they are VERY costly.
 Did I need two a year?
 NO!
 But I was able to buy them, so I did.
 And you know what?
 They were pretty meaningless to me.
 They were just purses.
 They really held no value at all.